Skip to content

 • A strong and competitive Sweden strengthens our welfare and security

-Ulf Kristersson, Prime Minister, Ebba Busch, Minister for Energy, Business and Industry, Johan Forssell, Minister for International Development Cooperation and Foreign Trade and Mats Persson, Minister for Education.
-Photo: Kristian Pohl/The Government Offices
+Ulf Kristersson, Prime Minister, Ebba Busch, Minister for Energy, Business and Industry, Benjamin Dousa, Minister for International Development Cooperation and Foreign Trade and Johan Pehrson, Minister for Education.
+Photo: Government offices

 An international context of rising geopolitical tensions and intensifying competition places greater demands on both the Swedish business sector and on policy.
 To strengthen its position internationally, Sweden must mobilise its efforts.
 We must harness the major business opportunities being created by the green and digital transition globally.
 To this end, we are reinforcing the synergies between development cooperation, promotion and trade policy.